 - Calories you've burned through training, activity and BMR (Basal metabolic rate: the minimum metabolic activity required to maintain life).

 For more information, see 24/7 Activity tracking.

-If you're not using the Continuous Heart Rate feature, you can still quickly check your current heart rate without starting a training session.
-Just tighten your wristband, choose this watch face, press OK and the watch will display your current heart rate in a moment.
-Return to the Heart rate watch face by pressing BACK.
+If you're not using the Continuous heart rate feature, you can still quickly check your current heart rate without starting a training session.
+Just tighten your wristband, choose this watch face and you'll see your current heart rate by tapping the display.
+Return to the Heart rate watch face by pressing the button.

 Latest training sessions

 See the time passed since your latest training session and the sport of the session.

 In addition, when opening the details, you can view the summaries of your training sessions from the last 14 days.
 Browse to the training session you want to view by swiping up/down, and then tap the display to open the summary.
 For more information, see Training summary.

 When you wake up you can see your Nightly Recharge status.
 Nightly Recharge status tells you how restorative your last night was.
 Nightly Recharge combines information on how well your autonomic nervous system (ANS) calmed down during the early hours of your sleep ( ANS charge) and how well you slept ( sleep charge).
 Tap on ANS charge details or Sleep charge details for more information.